joelchan/notes/discourse-graph/evidence/EVD - increased word ambiguity in abstracts was associated with slightly lower modularity of citation networks for those abstracts - @mcmahanAmbiguityEngagement2018.md

         - validated against human judgments (see Appendix C)

-    - "engagement" operationalized as graph entropy over subgraph from each article for max (1k cites, 3 recursive runs), computed in terms of maximal [[network modularity]] (intuitively, a kind of "cliqueiness" or fragmentation, so higher here = lower engagement, i think)
+    - "engagement" operationalized as graph entropy over subgraph from each article for max (1k cites, 3 recursive runs), computed in terms of maximal [[network modularity]]

         - toy example: